bbc/gel/src/components/promos.md

 ## Related Research

-There are currently no related research.
+There is currently no related research.